yanglei99/terraform_softlayer/xgboost/README.md

 [make-files](make-files.sh)

-* Exhibitor Web UI start at : 8181
+* Exhibitor Web UI start on master at : 8181
 * Spark Master Web UI at: 8080
 * Spark Worker Web UI at: 8081
-* Spark Master port: 7077, cluster submission port: 6066
+* Spark Master port: 7077, cluster mode submission port: 6066

 Output would calculate SPARK_MASTER and ZK_MASTER, besides the list of master-ip and worker-ip.
 You can use `terraform show` to see them